-So even though we’re going to call it a “challenge” because of my reader’s request for some motivation, let’s also think of it as an exploration of parenting strategies that give our kids the gift of unstructured play.
+So even though we’re going to call it a “challenge” because of some of you need motivation, let’s also think of it as an exploration of parenting strategies that give our kids the gift of unstructured play.
 What can WE do — within our parental comfort zones — to give our children the freedom to play?

-Each month, we’ll tackle a new theme or idea and I’ll keep the master list here on this page, in case you miss it.
+I regularly tackle themes or ideas and I’ll keep the master list here on this page, in case you miss it.
 I’ll also share related articles or local events that seem to fit into the spirit of Hummingbird Parenting.

 Here I am trying to stay warm and looking all stealth from my “far away” vantage point.
 I think this is may be the only photo in existence of me in action!